nvsnkv/flow-tt/readme.md

 `Mapping` defines column-to-field map. `SkipIf` allows to ignore some transcations, like failed or pending ones, that match specified regular expression pattern. `Transform` allows to change input string using regular expressions.

 Single config file can contain multiple formats - the names should be unique.

+## Building a plugin
+1. Build [plugin dependencies](https://github.com/nvsnkv/flow2/blob/master/build/_scripts/flow.plugin-deps.ps1) and wrap them into nuget packages
+2. Place them to `./dependencies` folder
+3. Build `./src/Flow.Plugins.Transactions.Transformer` and place binaries into a separate folder together with other plugins for your _flow_ instance